dotnet/arcade/Documentation/CorePackages/Publishing.md

 ### What is V3 publishing?
 How is it different from V2?

 In V3, we have a single stage called 'Publish Using Darc', handling publishing for all available channels.
 Even if the repo branch is associated to more than one default channel(s) there will be only one stage.
 V3 uses [`darc add-build-to-channel`](https://github.com/dotnet/arcade/blob/ec191f3d706d740bc7a87fbb98d94d916f81f0cb/Documentation/Darc.md#add-build-to-channel) to promote builds based on the current configured default channels for the branch just built.
-[Maestro promotion pipeline](https://dnceng.visualstudio.com/internal/_build?definitionId=750) is a pipeline used to publish the packages to the target channel.  `add-build-to-channel` queues a new build of the Maestro Promotion Pipeline and waits for promotion to complete.
-If the [default channel(s)](https://github.com/dotnet/arcade/blob/ec191f3d706d740bc7a87fbb98d94d916f81f0cb/Documentation/Darc.md#add-default-channel) is configured, this will create a build in Maestro Promotion Pipeline.
+[Maestro promotion pipeline](https://dnceng.visualstudio.com/internal/_build?definitionId=750) is a pipeline used to publish the packages to the target channel. add-build-to-channel queues a new build of this pipeline and waits for it to publish assets for all the configured default channels.

-V3 unifies this to a single stage, reducing UI clutter.
+V3 uses a single stage for publishing infrastructure, reducing UI clutter.
 In addition, some classes of changes (e.g. addition of new channels) can be added to the infrastructure without requiring an arcade update in a consumer repository.

 Example from arcade-validation: